arogers1/uc_data_science_meetup/flask_project/starter_app/scripture_sentiment/README.md

 * What is the most positive / negative book?

-* Who is the biggest blowhard / in the scripture?
+* Who writes the smallest verses in the scripture?

 * What book has the most word diversity?